Fiat Croma: Facelift

 The Croma received a facelift in November 2007, and was termed the Nuova Croma, featuring a revised grille, headlights, rear bumper, as well as interior changes, now designated a "Station Wagon" rather than "Comfort Wagon".
 The Nuova Croma was only sold in mainland Europe, excluding the United Kingdom.

 Engines

 The Croma was manufactured at Fiat's Cassino factory with three trim levels and five engine options.
 As with the chassis, petrol engines were supplied by Opel, beginning with the brand new evolution of the Family 1 Ecotec 1.8 L with 140 hp-metric, followed by the torquier L850 Ecotec 2.2 L with 147 hp-metric.

-Most examples featured Fiat's own Multijet engine, available in three variants 1.9 L with 8 valves and 120 hp-metric, 1.9 L with 16 valves and 150 hp-metric, and the range topping, five-cylinder 2.4 L 20V with 200 hp-metric.
+Most examples featured Fiat's own Multijet engine, available in three variants: 1.9 L with 8 valves and 120 hp-metric, 1.9 L with 16 valves and 150 hp-metric, and the range topping, five-cylinder 20-valve 2.4 L five-cylinder with 200 hp-metric.
 The diesel engines were fitted with a standard six-speed manual gearbox, a six-speed automatic was also available and was standard on the 2.4 engines.